What is Dysnomia?

 When someone has Dysnomia, it can make it difficult to name things like colors, objects, numbers, and letters.
 Additionally, it can also make it hard to label visual information.
 For example, a person with Dysnomia can struggle when they don’t know a person’s name (even though they recognize the person’s face).
 Because its hard to name things, Dysnomia often interferes with memory and slows processing speed.
 Finally, it can co-occur with other language difficulties, especially difficulties accessing, organizing, and outputting verbal information.

 Dysnomia is often regarded as a symptom of difficulties with executive functioning, learning concerns, language processing concerns, or concerns with inattention.
 It is worse under stress.
 The DSM-V and the ICD-10 do not recognize it as a “stand-alone” diagnosis.
 Typically, it is a sign that some other concerns or diagnoses are occurring.
-If you or your child receives a diagnosis of Dysnomia (and only Dysnomia), that means it will be important to talk to your clinician to see if they have ruled out other concerns, like ADHD, Language Delays, or Learning Disabilities.
-It will also be important to have a plan to follow-up with language therapy, tutoring, or treatment of executive functioning concerns.

 What Are the Signs of Dysnomia?